 But what happens when you decide to flip your online empire to the wrong buyer?

-How to Make the Switch: From Building for Yourself to Building to Flip
+How to Build an Audience: From Building for Yourself to Building to Flip

 Justin Cooke used to build profitable online businesses as his day-to-day job.
 These sites turned in a profit.
 Nothing massive though; up to four figures monthly.